GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 ![Custom Service Account 3](./images/custom-sa-cluster-3.png)
 1. Click `Create` to create your cluster with your custom SA!
 1. **After this cluster is created, connect to this cluster and add cluster-admin role binding to this custom SA**.
 Please run the following command to grant your service account with cluster-admin role.
 NAMESPACE is your kubernetest namespace in which you plan to install Custom Governance.
-Please make sure you use the same namespace that you will select in Marketplace Configuration UI, which by default is `default` and SERVICE_ACCOUNT is your custom SA:
+Please make sure you use the same namespace that you will select in Marketplace Configuration UI, which by default is `default` and SERVICE_ACCOUNT_NAME is your custom SA prefix.
+For example, if your custom SA is cg-custom-sa@project_id.iam.gserviceaccount.com, SERVICE_ACCOUNT_NAME is cg-custom-sa:

-    `kubectl create clusterrolebinding "${NAMESPACE}-${SERVICE_ACCOUNT}-rb" --clusterrole=cluster-admin --serviceaccount="${NAMESPACE}:${SERVICE_ACCOUNT}"`
+    `kubectl create clusterrolebinding "${NAMESPACE}-${SERVICE_ACCOUNT_NAME}-rb" --clusterrole=cluster-admin --serviceaccount="${NAMESPACE}:${SERVICE_ACCOUNT_NAME}"`
 1. **Grant your Compute Engine default Service account with Dataflow worker and Storage Admin in IAM**.
 This is essential for running dataflow rego rule scanners in Custom Governance.

 ### Create a GKE Cluster Through CLI